reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Rational Correctness.md

 4. Explains existence internalism (assuming we accept judgment internalism).
 5. Doesn't seem like reasons can be discarded as meaningless.
 One can't ask "why be rational".

-### Notes
+### Constituitive Features

+The central question is how to determine what requirements are constitutive of a type of behavior.
+One candidate is this: a requirement is constituitive of a behavior if no agent could consciously reject the requirement in full awareness.

+Logical Consistency.
+One basic constituitive feature of normative judgments (and thuoghts generally) is logical consistency.
+No person can consciously believe X and believe not-X in full awareness.

+#### General

+1. Consistency: Consistent/Coherent norms trump inconsistent/incoherent norms (This is required for all other constituive features to have force).
-1. Soundness: Why are goals endorsed under a sound state of mind necessarily better than those endorsed under psychological compulsions, physical addictions, emotional disturbances, etc.
+2. Soundness: Norms endorsed under a sound state of mind trump norms endorsed under psychological compulsions, physical addictions, emotional disturbances, etc.
-2. Deliberation: Why are goals endorsed under deliberation necessarily better than unreflective desires that we discard under deliberation?
+3. Deliberation: Norms endorsed under deliberation trump unreflective dispositions that we discard under deliberation.
-3. Experience: Why is a goal that would persist upon experiencing the result of the goal necessarily better than goals which are not.
+4. Experience: Norms that maintain endorsement upon experiencing their outcome trump ends which are not.
-4. Full Information: Why is a goal based on false belief necessarily worse than an equivalent goal based on full information?
+5. Full Information: Norms endorsed with full information trump norms based on false beliefs?

+#### Epistemic

+- Perceptions/memories: the reason that a perception that p provides one with reason to believe that p is because part of what it is to perceive p is to acquire an unreflective belief that p.
+If perceptions didn't provide one with an unreflective belief that p, then perceiving that p would be like imagining that p, and this would not provide one with a reason to believe p.
+Similar considerations apply to memories.
+- Abduction:
+- Induction:
+- Causation:

+#### Prudential

+Constructivism provides an easy explanation of the following norms of practical reasoning.

+Constitutive Features

+1. End-Satisfaction: agents have reason to satisfy their ends.
+2. Instrumental: agents have reason to adopt the means to satisfy their ends.
-5. Time: Why does an agent have reason to satisfy the goals of his future self?
-How are we justified in criticizing the goals of our past selves?
+3. Time: agents have reason to satisfy the goals of their future self.
+	Agents justified in criticizing the goals of our past selves.

+Other Features.
+May not be constitutive (?), but depend on features implicit in most people

-6. Conflict: how to deal with conflicting goals?
+4. Conflict: how to deal with conflicting goals?
 	Is there a goal hierarchy?
+	Ends constitutive of one's identity (i.e. valuing reflection) trump conflicting ends.
-7. Feasibility: why are goals which are more likely to be satisfied, all things else being equal, better?
+5. Feasibility: goals which are more likely to be satisfied trump equivalent goals that cannot be satisfied.
+6. Pain/Suffering: pain/suffering provides one with reason to avoid it is precisely because people judge that they have reason to avoid it (or they have an unreflective aversion towards it).
+	If a person had no (un)reflective aversion toward pain, then there would be no actual reason to avoid it.
+	It is not the pure sensation of pain that provides us with reason to avoid it.
+7. Desires: a desire to X tends to provide one with reason to X because
+	- people tend to judge that they have reason to X if they desire to X, and
+	- all intentional actions are done because of some desire; otherwise, they would be involuntary actions.

+### Competing reasons

+The most fundamental question is how to determine what one ought to do when there are some considerations that give one reason to X and some considerations that give one reason to not-X. This is especially important for moral considerations when weighing reasons from different agents.

 ### Dispositionalism